paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-01-19-slumdog_millionaire.markdown

 The film shines a very honest light on Mumbai and India, and never seems to resort to stereotypes, the exception being perhaps the films closing credits which features a Bollywood type dance scene, yet this acts as a way to celebrate the story you have just witnessed more than anything else.

-{% figure class:'l-bleed', caption:'Official trailer' %}
+{% figure caption:'Official trailer' %}
 {% embed https://www.youtube.com/watch?v=AIzbwV7on6Q %}
 {% endfigure %}